 When the DELETE statement is executed, the system removes the record identified by the contents of the prime RECORD KEY data item for indexed files, or the RELATIVE KEY data item for relative files.
 If the file does not contain such a record, an INVALID KEY condition exists.
-(See "Invalid key condition" under "Common processing facilities" on page 250.)
+(See "Invalid key condition" on page 312.)